EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 In their attempt to get Asahi Linux out (and support Apple Silicon) as soon as possible, they ended [pulling the latest PKGBUILD without talking to the devs](https://twitter.com/marcan42/status/1576414477272387584).
 This has resulted in them shipping potentially broken kernels to end users.

-Still though, that's besides the main probblem.
+Still though, that's besides the main problem.
 It was [only about 3 days ago this video came out](https://www.youtube.com/watch?v=k0cnMUroMlQ), in which a DE is working for the first time.
 Not only is it still in a state far from prime-time, but compounded with the tweet above they didn't even bother trying to speak with the devs of the project about it's current state.

 ## Management